rradfar/front-end-interview-questions/behavioral.md

 <details><summary>Answer</summary>

-Be ready to speak about your personal projects in detail and to touch on your decision-making process.
+Be ready to speak about your personal projects in detail and to explain your decision-making process.

 </details>